 tanzu mc create fails before the management cluster deploys, you should clean up artifacts on your bootstrap machine before you re-run

 tanzu mc create.
-See the Troubleshooting Tips topic for details.
+See the Troubleshooting Tanzu Kubernetes Grid Issues topic for details.
 If the machine on which you run

 tanzu mc create shuts down or restarts before the local operations finish, the deployment will fail.